1 dead in shooting at doctor's office - ABC 36 News

 BEDFORD, Ky.
-(AP) – Kentucky State Police say a person is dead following a shooting at a doctor’s office.
+(AP) – Kentucky State Police say a man has been arrested after a fatal shooting at a doctor’s office in Trimble County.

 Trooper Josh Lawson told media that the shooting was reported shortly before noon Tuesday at First You Medical in Bedford, which is about 40 miles northeast of Louisville.

 Lawson said one person died as a result of the shooting.
-The identity of the victim wasn’t immediately released.
+Police identified her in a news release as 38-year-old Lora Cable of Milton.

-Police say they are searching for a suspect in the shooting, but have not made an arrest.
+Lawson said 45-year-old Timothy Riddle of Milton was taken into custody later and charged with murder.

 Copyright 2017 The Associated Press.